jterrats/profiler/README.md

 ```
 USAGE
-  $ sf profiler docs [--json] [-n <value>] [-d <value>]
+  $ sf profiler docs [--json] [--flags-dir <value>] [-n <value>] [-d <value>]

 FLAGS
+  -d, --output-dir=<value>  [default: profile-docs] Directory where the documentation files will be created.
   -n, --name=<value>        Name of the profile to generate documentation for.
-  -d, --output-dir=<value>   [default: profile-docs] Directory where the documentation files will be created.

 GLOBAL FLAGS
+  --flags-dir=<value>  Import flag values from a directory.
   --json               Format output as json.

 DESCRIPTION
+  Generate comprehensive documentation for Profile metadata in Markdown format.

   The profiler docs command generates detailed documentation for Salesforce Profile metadata files in Markdown format.
   It creates tables/matrices for all permission types including user permissions, object permissions, field-level
   security, application visibilities, and more.

-  Use the --name flag to generate documentation for a specific profile, or omit it to generate documentation for
+  Use the --name flag to generate documentation for a specific profile, or omit it to generate documentation for all
-  all profiles in the project.
+  profiles in the project.

   The generated documentation includes:
   - Profile description and metadata